Parson Keithly’s Hidden Gold, Missouri

 Treasure Hunter T-Shirt

-Over the years, Keithly would often pull from his pocket a $10 gold piece, and as he handed it to his daughter he would say, “See here what I’ve found.”
+Over the years, Keithly would often pull a $10 gold piece from his pocket, and as he handed it to his daughter, he would say, “See here what I’ve found.”

 The Parson’s visits to the cave became more frequent.
 Entering the cave to meditate, he was there so often that the cave became known as Keithley’s Cave.
-Shortly after the Civil War ended, the eccentric Parson was sure that his death was imminent and he made it known that he wanted to make the cave his final resting place.
+Shortly after the Civil War ended, the eccentric Parson was sure that his death was imminent, and he made it known that he wanted to make the cave his final resting place.
 The preacher began to make plans for his tomb by walling off a room built of rocks and an entrance of five feet leading to it.
-At the entrance, he built a double stone door inclined at an angle.
-When the Parson entered the room he was able to pull the door shut, with the weight and angle of the door securing him snugly.
+He built a double-stone door at the entrance at an angle.
+When the Parson entered the room, he could pull the door shut, with the weight and angle of the door securing him snugly.
 When the Parson finally passed away, he was more than 90 years old.

 Also See: